ViCCo-Group/frrsa/README.md

 #### Returned objects.
 1. `scores`: Holds the the representational correspondency scores between each target and the predictor.
 These scores can be sensibly used in downstream analyses.
 2. `predicted_matrix`: The reweighted predicted representational matrix averaged across outer folds with shape (n_conditions, n_conditions, n_targets).
 The value `9999` denotes condition pairs for which no (dis-)similarity was predicted ([why?](#in-the-returned-predicted_matrix-why-are-there-some-condition-pairs-for-which-there-are-no-predicted-dis-similarities)).
 This matrix should only be used for visualizational purposes.
 3. `betas`: Holds the weights for each target's measurement channel with the shape (n_conditions, n_targets).
 Note that the first weight for each target is not a channel-weight but an offset.
 These betas are currently computed suboptimally and should only be used for informational purposes.
-Do *not* use them to recreate your `reweighted_matrix` or to reweight something else (see [#43](/../../issues/43)).
+Do *not* use them to recreate the `reweighted_matrix` or to reweight something else (see [#43](/../../issues/43)).
 4. `predictions`: Holds (dis-)similarities for the target and for the predictor, and to which condition pairs they belong, for all cross-validations and targets separately.
 This is a potentially very large object.
 Only request if you really need it.
 For an explanation of the columns see the [docstring](https://github.com/ViCCo-Group/frrsa/blob/master/frrsa/fitting/crossvalidation.py#L121).

 <p align="right">(<a href="#readme-top">back to top</a>)</p>